 - delicious served fresh, warm, and toasted from your oven…

-- yet perfectly served room temperature as a snack, days later
+- yet perfectly served at room temperature as a snack, days later

 - buttery taste – I use vegan butter